 When you start a company, it is important that you have some proof of its formation.
 The certificate of incorporation will help you with that.
-This certificate will confirm your firm’s formation.
+This certificate is legal documentation that will confirm your firm’s formation.
 This certificate of incorporation is also known as a corporate charter or Articles of incorporation.
 You need this document to continue doing your business as an organization.

 This corporate charter can be filed by any individual from your business having the authority.
 The owner of the business can also himself issue and sign his firm’s articles of incorporation.

 The Certificate of Incorporation for a privately held corporation encompasses the subsequent elements:

 - The corporate name and its condensed variant.

 - A declaration outlining the company’s intended commercial objectives.